-3.6.2.5 SERVICE PARAMS
+3.6.2.5 SERVICE PARAMATERS

 - 1. Press ENTER key when Service Params menu is displayed.
 This menu is password protected and these default settings should not be changed. - 2.
 Enter password by pressing menu key, down arrow key, right arrow key, enter key. - 3.
+Use down arrow key to select temperature display unit and press ENTER key to confirm. - 4.
 Use the down arrow key to select REC O/P CALIB - a.
 Use Offset to adjust the 4 mA output - b.
-Use Span to adjust the 20 mA output - 4.
-Do NOT change the other default menu settings. - 5.
+Use Span to adjust the 20 mA output - 5.
+Do NOT change the other default menu settings. - 6.
 Pressing the ENTER key when the PREVIOUS MENU is displayed loops back the display to the previous menu.